We have a thorough but efficient home care recruitment process

 If your interview is successful we will provide you with a formal job offer.
 Once you accept this we will carry out the necessary pre-employment checks which includes contacting your references (two professional and one personal) and carrying out an enhanced check with the Disclosure and Baring Service (DBS).
 We will provide you with a References Check Form for you to confirm contact details of your references.
 We will also request that you bring the necessary documentation to process your DBS check to the first day of your induction.

 5. Induction Training

-All new members of our team complete a 5-day induction training course at their local office in Harrogate, Yorkshire or Wilmslow, Cheshire.
+All new members of our team complete a 5-day induction training course at their local office in Harrogate, Yorkshire or Wilmslow, Cheshire, plus some online e-learning to evidence their knowledge.
 This is delivered by our in-house training team covering everything from the basic health and social care qualification – The Care Certificate – to specialist areas such as medication management, moving & handling, dementia and Parkinson’s.